WorldWideWhiteboard

 World Wide Whiteboard is a Web-based online collaboration and conferencing tool designed for use in online education.
 It was developed by Link-Systems International (LSI), a privately held distance-learning software corporation in Tampa, Florida.
-The World Wide Whiteboard went online in 1996, under the name NetTutor, although the LSI NetTutor online tutoring service is technically an implementation of the WorldWideWhiteboard product.
-Version 3.8 of the WorldWideWhiteboard is in use in the current NetTutor online tutoring service, and in its on-campus online tutoring programs, online courses, and collaborative learning environments, globally.
+The World Wide Whiteboard went online in 1996 under the name NetTutor, although the LSI NetTutor online tutoring service is technically an implementation of the World Wide Whiteboard product.
+Version 3.8 of the World Wide Whiteboard is used in the current NetTutor online tutoring service, and in its on-campus online tutoring programs, online courses, and collaborative learning environments.
 As a Java applet, it can be run on Windows, Mac, and Linux without downloading software.
 LSI maintains the application and leases both hosted and unhosted access to it.
 LSI operations, tutoring, product development, online content services, management, and technical support are housed in the company's Tampa offices.